kinjames/restaurant/README.md

 ## Team Members and Roles
 - James Kofi Myers: Designer - Responsible for crafting captivating visuals and ensuring an intuitive user interface.
+- James Kofi Myers: Designer - Responsible for crafting captivating visuals and ensuring an intuitive user interface.
+- James Kofi Myers: Designer - Responsible for crafting captivating visuals and ensuring an intuitive user interface.

 ## Timeline
 The project spanned two weeks, from initial planning to final deployment.
 The timeline included various stages such as design, development, testing, and deployment.